-Response to Intervention (RtI)/Multi-Tier System of Supports (MTSS) plan is the practice of providing instruction and intervention matched to all student academic and behavioral needs using learning rate over time and level of performance.
-Response to Intervention is "data-based decision making" process which guides decisions about the allocation of resources and intensity of instruction/interventions needed to improve learning and/or behavior.
+Response to Intervention (RtI)/Multi-Tier System of Supports (MTSS) plan is the practice of providing instruction and intervention matched to student academic and behavioral needs using learning rate over time and level of performance.
+Response to Intervention is "data-based decision making" process which provides guidance for the allocation of resources and intensity of instruction/interventions needed to improve learning and/or behavior.
+It is a general education process with no one tier representing special education.